- Sixth Form

-Our six coaches provide all-round support, designed to help each pupil reach their potential.
+Our six coaches provide all-round support, designed to help each student reach their potential.
 The purpose-built Fencing Salle contains ten training pistes each served with full electronic data recording equipment.

 The Fencing Academy includes a comprehensive programme of squad sessions covering all weapons, timetabled lessons, personal competition plans and individual monitoring.
 We strive to provide both junior and senior pupils valuable competition experience, entering a number of home and abroad tournaments.
 These range from the Leon Paul Junior Series to World Cup and Grand Prix events.

 Millfield has had over 70 students awarded international honours at all levels and last year won eight British Schools Team titles and retained the Overall Public Schools Championships Crown for a record eighth consecutive year.

 A Millfield fencer and two coaches have been selected to take part in a year-long mentoring programme with The True Athlete Project (TAP), in partnership with British Fencing.

 Millfield’s Football programme has a notable reputation as an academy-level development pathway.
 By emphasising development and personal growth, we aim to create technically gifted young players in a holistic, technical, professional environment, which includes physiotherapy, on-site nutritionist, specialist coaches with senior professional backgrounds and world-class facilities.

 Football is the largest participation sport across both genders at Millfield with almost 400 players taking part.
 Opportunities are available for all, from recreational to higher ability groups, through a full House/intramural programme.
 Millfield uses a late specialisation model which allows students to participate in a multitude of other sports including athletics, hockey, swimming, rugby, cricket and netball.
 Our students are exposed to coaches and athletes who encourage improvement development and participation, with a matched challenge environment which allows students to mix with like-minded individuals.